IndigoUnited/automaton/README_website.md

 `automaton` comes bundled with a few tasks to ease your own tasks.

-`ROADMAP` Note that we're working on having support for `gruntjs` tasks, so you can use them just like native `automaton` tasks.

 ### Filesystem

 - **chmod:** Change mode of files